Selur/hybrid-vapoursynth-addon/README.md

 4. When it's finished add:
     ```
     export LD_LIBRARY_PATH=/usr/local/lib
-    export PYTHONPATH=/usr/local/lib/python3.6/site-packages
+    export PYTHONPATH=~/opt/vapoursynth/lib/python3.6/site-packages
     ```
 to your `~/.profile`- and `~/.bashrc` -file, close the terminal and open a new terminal.
-( Note: depending on your Python version you need to adjust _pyhton3.6_ accordingly)
+( Note: depending on your Python version you need to adjust _pyhton3.6_ accordingly and if you changed the default paths inside the config.txt youe need to adjust them here too)
 5. Calling `vspipe --version` should output something like:
     ```
     VapourSynth Video Processing Library